When Nobody’s Chasing You: The Romantic Comedy That Got Real

 The first time I saw My Best Friend’s Wedding I was dismayed.
 At eight or nine, I had discovered the 1997 film among my maternal grandparents’ small, seemingly random VHS collection and then settled down for the evening to watch Julia Roberts scheme her way back into old flame Dermot Mulroney’s roguishly handsome heart.
 What could be better?
+It’s the romantic comedy that got real.

 I was not, at that tender age, prepared for a romantic comedy to defy expectation.
 I never imagined that despite Roberts’ best efforts to derail Mulroney’s impending marriage to Cameron Diaz, frantically chain-smoking all the while, (SPOILER ALERT) she would fail.
 After successfully driving a wedge between the betrothed, Roberts’ character (the very archetype of the independent ‘90s careerwoman) is forced to recognize that after keeping her best friend and one-time ex on the shelf for nine years, he’s fallen in love with someone else and she’s finally lost her chance.